nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

  ## 🌈 Short-Term Solution

- - The teacher might not go into much detail about this, but they recommend using it if the other option isn’t working for you.
+ - This solution might also have some issues (the teacher will use it anyway, but I’ll ask ChatGPT for more details).

- #### To address these issues, adjust the  conditions as follows:
+ ### To address these issues, adjust the  conditions as follows:

 <br>